Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

 Some theories assume that BP arises from additional nonphononic excitations associated with quasi-localised modes (QLMs).
 The observation that structural glasses present nonphononic excitations is old \cite{ROSENSTOCK1962659}.
-This idea was inspired (see \textit{e.g.} \cite{SCHOBER2011501}) by the concept of resonant modes first formulated in the context of defective crystals \cite{maradudin1963theory} and it is a recurrent theme within the soft potential model of glassy anomalies \cite{doi:10.1080/00018738900101162,PhysRevB.53.11469,PhysRevB.67.094203,PhysRevB.76.064206}.
-These nonphonic excitations have been widely reported in the low-frequency spectrum of amorphous solids and even disordered crystals \cite{PhysRevLett.129.095501}, where they contribute to the density of states with a faster than Debye term, $D(\omega) \propto \omega^p$ with $p>(D-1)$, \cite{PhysRevLett.117.035501,PhysRevE.98.060901,wang2019low}.
+This idea was inspired (see \textit{e.g.} \cite{SCHOBER2011501,laird1991localized}) by the concept of resonant modes first formulated in the context of defective crystals \cite{maradudin1963theory} and it is a recurrent theme within the soft potential model of glassy anomalies \cite{doi:10.1080/00018738900101162,PhysRevB.53.11469,PhysRevB.67.094203,PhysRevB.76.064206}.
+These nonphononic excitations have been widely reported in the low-frequency spectrum of amorphous solids and even disordered crystals \cite{PhysRevLett.129.095501}, where they contribute to the density of states with a faster than Debye term, $D(\omega) \propto \omega^p$ with $p>(d-1)$\cite{PhysRevLett.117.035501,PhysRevE.98.060901,wang2019low,massa2021open,kumar2021density}.
 They have a quadrupolar nature and are characterized by a core made of few atoms accompanied by long-range displacements with power-law decay \cite{10.1063/5.0069477}.
-It has been argued that QLMs also exist at the boson peak frequency and cause the boson peak ~\cite{schober1996low,PhysRevB.67.094203,PhysRevB.76.064206,myPRL2,lerner2023boson,Moriel2024}.
-However, this scenario is difficult to prove, as QLMs would strongly hybridize with extended phononic modes around the BP frequency, rendering their identification~\cite{PhysRevB.53.11469,PhysRevLett.125.085502} and the study of their properties problematic.
-Henceforth, the existence of localised modes at the boson peak is questionable, motivating the development of alternative theories of the BP \cite{doi:10.1073/pnas.252786999,GiorgioParisi_2003,PhysRevLett.86.1255,PhysRevLett.106.225501,PhysRevLett.122.145501,Marruzzo2013,tanakaNatPhys}.
+It has been argued that similar defects also exist at higher frequencies and cause the boson peak ~\cite{schober1996low,PhysRevB.67.094203,PhysRevB.76.064206,myPRL2,lerner2023boson,Moriel2024}.
+However, this scenario is difficult to prove, as these defects would strongly hybridize with extended phononic modes around the BP frequency. {In particular, methods based on localization properties, such as the participation ratio, are not effective at these frequencies.} { If defect exists at high frequencies, they do not appear as QLM, rendering their identification~\cite{PhysRevB.53.11469,PhysRevLett.125.085502} and the study of their properties problematic.} Henceforth, the existence of localised defects at the boson peak is questionable, motivating the development of alternative theories of the BP \cite{doi:10.1073/pnas.252786999,GiorgioParisi_2003,PhysRevLett.86.1255,PhysRevLett.106.225501,PhysRevLett.122.145501,Marruzzo2013,tanakaNatPhys}.